-Centring Procurement as a Value Centre for Your Organisation
+Centering Procurement as a Value Center for Your Organization

 Whether you produce or resell physical goods, provide essential services, or sell software solutions of your own, your company needs to spend money to make money.
 Procurement (together with its partner, accounts payable) touches every part of a business, from the smallest mom-and-pop shop to the biggest global conglomerate.
 And one of the biggest, most intriguing benefits of eProcurement is that the improvements it offers are not limited to the procurement function.

-Traditionally, procurement was limited to maximising cost reductions while maximising return on investment, but modern eProcurement systems make it possible for companies to recontextualise procurement as a source of value through organisational optimisation.
+Traditionally, procurement was limited to maximizing cost reductions while maximizing return on investment, but modern eProcurement systems make it possible for companies to recontextualize procurement as a source of value through organizational optimization.

 As we’ve seen, the improvements that come with automation, for example, can have a “ripple effect” that cuts costs, lowers total cost of ownership, and provides measurable value through improving operational efficiency.

-A centralised and shared data environment doesn’t just connect your procurement workflows with the rest of your software environment; it also allows you to collect and gather external data sources that can be analysed in tandem with spend data to provide even richer insights.
+A centralized and shared data environment doesn’t just connect your procurement workflows with the rest of your software environment; it also allows you to collect and gather external data sources that can be analyzed in tandem with spend data to provide even richer insights.